skymakerolof/dxf/README.md

 DXF parser for node/browser.

-Uses several ES6 features in the source code (import, classes, let, const, arrows) but is packaged using babel so you can use it legacy JS environments.
+Uses several ES6 features in the source code (import, classes, let, const, arrows) but is packaged using babel so you can use it in legacy JS environments.

 Version 2.0 is a complete rewrite from the first attempt to write it in a SAX style, which wasn't really appropriate for a document with nested references (e.g inserts referencing blocks, nested inserts).